cysouw/diathesis/text/c06_adverbials.md

  \b.
 Ich habe den Laden, der ganz leer war, gekauft.
  \c.
 Ich habe Artikel im Laden gekauft, bis der Laden leer war.

 There are various differences between the depictive \Last[b] and resultative \Last[c] interpretation.
 First, the accusative object in the resultative interpretation \Last[c] is a completely new role for the main lexical verb *kaufen*.
-The addition of such a new role can lead to the appearance of new accusative constituents for otherwise 'intransitive' verbs like *fischen* 'to fish' or *niesen* 'to sneeze \Mext[a,b].
+The addition of such a new role can lead to the appearance of new accusative constituents for otherwise 'intransitive' verbs like *fischen* 'to fish' or *niesen* 'to sneeze \Next[a,b].

 \ex.
  \a.
 Ich habe den Teich leer gefischt.